Want the perfect workout program?Take Quiz

 It’s best to follow the directions on the label of the pre-workout supplement you take because various ingredients have different timing as to when they kick in.
 If your pre-workout has caffeine in it then the best time to take it might be 45 minutes before exercise as this study showed 99% was absorbed within that time.
 Regardless, if your pre-workout has stimulants or not the best course of action is to follow the instructions relating to the specific supplement you’re taking.

+The question on every lifter's mind: Is pre-workout bad for you?
 As with any supplementation you should consult with your doctor before beginning any new regimen.
 However, some research shows that pre-workouts are for the most part safe and if any side effects are present then they’re usually mild.
 The side effects can range depending on ingredients used in the formula.